 What about people with special needs?

-If you have questions about special needs for a family member or handicapped access please don’t hesitate to call the Church office (203-655-0491) for assistance.
-We will be delighted to assist you in any way that we can.
+If you have questions about special needs or handicapped access, please don’t hesitate to call the church office (203-655-0491) for assistance.
+We’re glad to assist you in any way that we can.